gamemanual0/gm0/source/docs/power-and-electronics/servo-guide/choosing-servo.rst

 :term:`Servos <Servo>` that can rotate to a given position based on PWM input signal are called **regular servos**.
 In addition, there are also **continuous rotation servos**, which are effectively just small motors in a :term:`servo <Servo>` form factor.
 They have no position control; instead, PWM signal is used to control their rotation speed.

 Both REV Smart Servo and goBILDA Dual Mode servos (which are both based on FR5311m programmable servo by Feetech) can be used as either regular or continuous rotation servos.
-To switch between these two modes, you need to use a :term:`servo programmer <SRS Programmer>`, Available separately from REV or goBILDA.
+To switch between these two modes, you need to use a :term:`servo programmer <SRS Programmer>`, available separately from REV or goBILDA.

 .. admonition:: Term